I would like to start off by saying this extraction procedure is intended for educational purposes only.

 4. Now, we make a paper towel filter that's great for removing fine particles.
 This filter works by a combination of gravity, the wicking effect, and surface area.
 Its long length increases its effectiveness in all three of these areas.
 Here's how it's made:

 4a- Fold in half and tightly roll up enough paper towels to fit fairly snuggly into your funnel.
+Then stuff some paper towel into the space between the filter and wall of the funnels bottom tube.

 4b- Be sure that a good length of the rolled up paper towel is sticking out of the bottom of the funnel and the other end is sticking up inside the funnel.
 The portion sticking out helps to better draw the solution through, and the portion sticking up in the filter increases surface area for the solution to pass through.